telefonicaid/fiware-cygnus/README.md

     $ yum install java-1.6.0-openjdk-devel

+Remember to export the JAVA_HOME environment variable.

+    $ export JAVA_HOME=...

+In order to do it permanently, edit /root/.bash_profile (root user) or /etc/profile (other users).

 Maven is installed by downloading it from http://maven.apache.org/download.cgi.
 Install it in a folder of your choice (represented by APACHE_MAVEN_HOME):

     $ wget http://www.eu.apache.org/dist/maven/maven-3/3.2.1/binaries/apache-maven-3.2.1-bin.tar.gz